vsajip/python-gnupg/README.rst

   strict.
 A user can set this attribute of an instance to ``True`` to trigger a check for collisions.

+* Fixed #111: With GnuPG 2.2.7 or later, provide the fingerprint of a signing key for a failed signature verification, if available.

 0.4.3
 -----